Lagrangian configurations and Hamiltonian maps: Lagrangian spectral invariants and estimators

 {We remark that of course $\Sigma$ could have less than $k-1$ connected components.
-However, we shall not require knowledge of the topology of $\Sigma$ in this case.} For more details about the tautological correspondence we refer to \cite{MakSmith-links,OszvathSzabo-symm}.
+However, we shall not require knowledge of the topology of $\Sigma$ in this case.
+Similarly, the curve with two boundary components obtained in the second case of Lemma \ref{lma: connected taut} might or might not be an annulus.
+However, only the annuli will contribute to the lowest order term of the superpotential.} For more details about the tautological correspondence we refer to \cite{MakSmith-links,OszvathSzabo-symm}.

 Following the dimension calculations in \cite[Section 3.1]{MakSmith-links} we obtain the following analogue of \cite[Lemma 3.12]{MakSmith-links}.